How does inflation affect your savings?

 What is the impact of inflation on stocks and shares ISAs?

-But if you intend to reach your long-term financial goals, such as retirement, then putting it into a stocks and shares individual savings account (ISA) can be an effective way of riding out periods of high inflation.
+If you intend to reach your long-term financial goals, such as retirement, then putting it into a stocks and shares individual savings account (ISA) can be an effective way of riding out periods of high inflation.

-There are plenty of stocks and shares ISA options available, so you can choose the one that’s right for your goals and how risk averse you are.
+There are plenty of stocks and shares ISA options available, so you can choose the one that’s right for your goals and how risk-averse you are.

 How to regularly invest in stocks